 sudo apt update && sudo apt upgrade

-There are two installation methods to choose from when installing Apache on Ubuntu: using the default Ubuntu repository or Ondrej Sury’s PPA.
+When installing Apache on Ubuntu, you have two installation methods: the default Ubuntu repository or Ondrej Sury’s PPA.

 Option 1: Install Apache with Ubuntu Default Repository